How Much Can You Make Starting Out in Teaching?

-If you’re exploring a career in teaching, you’re likely curious about the salary you could potentially earn and how you can set yourself up for success.
+If you’re exploring how to become a teacher, you’re likely curious about the salary you could potentially earn and how you can set yourself up for success.
 Your pay can vary depending on your education and training, as well as the state and setting where you work.
 Beginning your career with your associate of applied science degree in early childhood education, however, will get you off on the right foot and open the door to opportunities in your future.

 Your AAS in early childhood education programming at Chatfield College follows the National Association for the Education of Young Children standards of excellence for early childhood workers.
 This means you’ll have the knowledge and credentials to earn an entry-level teaching salary after you graduate — and you’ll be positioned to continue your education at the bachelor’s degree level, too.

-Here are some teaching associate salaries based on location and more than an AAS in early childhood education from Chatfield can potentially help you earn.
+Here are some teaching associate salaries based on location and an associate’s in education from Chatfield can potentially help you earn.

 Entry-level teaching salaries in Ohio

-While college degrees may not be necessary for all careers related to caring for and educating children, many entry-level education jobs require undergraduate education.
+While college degrees may not be necessary for all careers related to caring for and educating children, many entry level teaching jobs require undergraduate education.
 To become a preschool teacher, for instance, you typically will need at least an associate degree, according to the U.S. Bureau of Labor Statistics (BLS).

 Your associate degree in early childhood education from Chatfield can help you do just that while putting you on track to earn an entry-level teacher salary.
 Preschool teachers, for instance, earn a median hourly wage of $14.36, according to a May 2020 report from the BLS.